 India’s women’s team has decided to give next week’s Badminton Asia Team Championships a miss, according to a report in India Today.

-Amid fears surrounding the of the novel coronavirus 2019-nCoV, the (BAI) decided to withdraw its women’s team from the upcoming Badminton Asia Team Championships in Manila, said a report late last night in India Today.
+Amid fears surrounding the outbreak of the novel coronavirus 2019-nCoV, the Badminton Association of India (BAI) decided to withdraw its women’s team from the upcoming Badminton Asia Team Championships in Manila, said a report late last night in India Today.
 The article says that BAI had already received assurances from Badminton Asia, the event organizer, but after discussions with the players, the men’s team agreed to go ahead with the event, while the women’s team was withdrawn “was withdrawn owing to concerns showed by parents and players”.

 The absence of the Indian women’s team is likely to be in addition to the blocking of participation by teams from both Hong Kong and mainland China.
 Badminton Asia has made no public announcements in over a week but 6 days ago, the government of the Philippines imposed an entry ban on all foreign nationals arriving from China, Hong Kong, and Macau.